Facts about Circumcisions

 1. The Gomco Clamp - The Gomco is a bell-shaped device that is fitted over the head of the penis under the foreskin.
 The foreskin is then pulled over the bell and a clamp is tightened around the foreskin to reduce blood flow to the area.
 The foreskin is then removed with a scalpel.
-The Gomco procedure takes anywhere from twenty to forty five minutes.
+The Gomco procedure takes anywhere from twenty to forty-five minutes.

 2. The Plastibell - This method is similar to the Gomco technique.
 After separation with a probe, the plastic bell is placed under the foreskin and over the head of the penis.
 A piece of suture is tied directly around the foreskin, which cuts off the blood supply to the foreskin.
 A scalpel may then be used to cut off the extra foreskin, but the plastic ring is left on.
 About 6 to 12 days later, the plastic ring falls off on its own.

 3. The Mogen - The foreskin is separated from the head of the penis with a probe.
-The foreskin is then pulled out in front of the head and inserted through a metal shield which has a slot in it.
+The foreskin is then pulled out in front of the head and inserted through a metal shield that has a slot in it.
 The foreskin is then cut with a scalpel and pushed back in place to heal.
-This is a technique which requires significant training and is the default technique of most Mohelim (circumcision specialists).
+This is a technique that requires significant training and is the default technique of most Mohelim (circumcision specialists).
 Depending on their proficiency, it will take one to five minutes to complete this procedure.

 Whatever the preferred method of the person performing the procedure, it is most important for you as a parent to clarify the amount of experience they have with the said method.
-Unfortunately many hospitals will place newborns in the hands of interns with little to no experience for the procedure.
+Unfortunately, many hospitals will place newborns in the hands of interns with little to no experience in the procedure.
 It is a fair question for any parent to ask who will perform their son’s circumcision and what experience they may have.
 A Mohel or experienced pediatrician will have expertise from hundreds if not thousands of procedures, in contrast to less than five by most interns!